 It is easy to get caught up in the idea that birds are all coming together to create this perfect sound in the morning.
 We have created a sense of romance and beauty in the melodies and symphony of the dawn chorus.
 The reality is that there are different species, all with the same aims, attempting to be the loudest and best of their species.
 So what is it all about?
 Why are they singing, and why so early in the morning?

-Although some female birds sing, it is mostly male birds that sing in the morning.
+Although some female birds sing, primarily male birds sing in the morning.
 By singing before the light of day, a male can attract females and establish their daily territory.
-By singing early, they make it easier for females to hear them while also being harder to spot by predators.
+By singing early, they make it easier for females to hear them and harder to spot by predators.

 Birds singing is one of life’s pleasures, and in this article, we explain why they sing and why they do this so early in the morning.